Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. The role of cross-correlation energy in several basic physical phenomena

-of the cross-correlating mathematical functions associated with the single particles yielding the "hidden interference" (mathematical cross-correlation) between particles.
-In the Bogoliubov model of superconductivity, the approximation mathematical method, which yields the "hidden interference", cross-correlation and cross-correlation energy in the quantum model of superconductivity based on the Copenhagen-Dirac postulate of the "interference-less", self interfering particles, could be associated with the Bogoliubov transformations~\cite{Bogo}.
+of the cross-correlating functions $\psi_n (\mathbf{R}_n)$ associated with the $N/2$ electron pairs (Cooper's bosons) having the coordinates $\mathbf{R}_n$.
+In the Bogoliubov model of superconductivity, the approximation mathematical method, which yields the "hidden" interference, cross-correlation and cross-correlation energy in the quantum model of superconductivity based on the Copenhagen-Dirac postulate of "interference-less", self interfering particles, could be associated with the Bogoliubov transformations~\cite{Bogo}.
 This extremely elegant and sophisticated transformation method is very similar to the Hartree-Fock approximation (MFT extension).
 The Bogoliubov mathematical approach (approximation), however, uses rather the mathematically cross-correlating operators than the cross-correlating, single-particle mathematical functions $\psi (\mathbf{r}_n)$.
-In the Bogoliubov model, the "hidden interference", cross-correlation and cross-correlation energy of particles are mediated by the "cross-correlating" commutators with the commutator relation
+In the Bogoliubov model, the "hidden" interference, cross-correlation and cross-correlation energy of particles are mediated by the "cross-correlating" commutators with the commutator relation

 where

 and